 - InstallationCheck

-- Postfliaht
+- Postflight

 - Postinstall

 - Postupgrade

 - Preflight

 - Preinstall

-- Preuparade
+- Preupgrade

 - VolumeCheck

 Note: Flat PKGs support Preinstall and Postinstall scripts only.
 To build a PKG that contains other scripts, you can deselect the Build Flat PKGs option in Composer preferences, or you can disable this preference for a single package.
-For information on how to disable this preference for a single package, see "Building PKGs".
-For more information on flat PKGs, see "Managing Composer Preferences".
+For information on how to disable this preference for a single package.
+For more information on flat PKGs, see Composer Preferences.